emmettgb/Neptune.jl/README.md

 Neptune is a fork of Pluto which executes *sequentially* one cell at a time, rather than *reactively*, in Pluto.
 According to the developers, allowing a sequential mode is not in the near-term development path of Pluto - Hence Neptune.

-Regrettably, the creator of Pluto, Fons van der Plas, has '*forbidden*' us from from communicating with anyone involved with Pluto and has also (apparently) '*forbidden*' them from interacting here.
+Regrettably, the developers of Pluto are not pleased with the presence of Neptune option for users.

-We find such attitude and behaviour disappointing, and counter to the spirit of free and open debate and of 'open source' itself.
+Naturally we are disappointed by this, as it seems to be in the spirit of free and open debate and of 'open source' itself.
+However, we respectfully reserve our right to disagree with the enforcement of reactive execution.

 In any case, we invite comments, contributions, and requests for the improvement of Neptune, but feel bound to warn of (and take no responsibility for) any 'political' ramifications.
 Having said this, we would like to reiterate our appreciation of the great work done by the Pluto team, and express our support for their ongoing work.